milan-karajovic-eng/DGS-GrqphQL-Gradle-War/README.md

 ```bash
 docker-compose up
 ```
 - After application is success started, let’s just use the GraphiQL tool to run test queries.
 It is automatically included in the application by the Netflix DGS library.
-We may display it by invoking the URL http://localhost/test-milan-karajovic-presscetnric-0.0.1-SNAPSHOT/graphiql .(securyti is implemented.
+We may display it by invoking the URL http://localhost/test-milan-karajovic-presscetnric-0.0.1-SNAPSHOT/graphiql (securyti is implemented).
  - Username and password are in  the file src\main\resources\application.properties
   ![Alt text](Documentation/GraphQL-Dashboard00.jpg)
  - GraphQL tool dashboard.
 There are all Queries and Mutations: